kejun7219/cat_assignment1/README.md

 ## PHP Server
 Install <a href="https://www.php.net/">PHP</a>.

-> We will need to enable the zip extension in PHP
+> We will need to enable the Zip extension in PHP on a Windows system by configuring the php.ini file.
-> 1. Find the php.ini file that your PHP installation is using
+> 1. Find your PHP configuration file, php.ini.
-> 2. Write in a notepad
+> 2. Use Notepad to create a new file.
+> 3. Write and save the line:
 >    ```bash
 >    extension=path/to/your/php_zip.dll  ; (Windows)
 >    ```
+>    Replace "path/to/your/php_zip.dll" with the actual file path.
-> 3. Save the file type as 'All File' and name the file 'php.ini'
+> 4. Save the file as 'php.ini' and set the file type to 'All Files'.
-> 4. Lastly, save in your php folder.
+> 5. Save the 'php.ini' file in your PHP installation folder.
+> 6. Restart your web server to apply the changes.